SudoDotDog/Brontosaurus/docs/vocabulary.md

 -   Tag is a property of an account record.
 An account can own multiple tags.
 -   Tag is the property of an organization record.
 An organization can own multiple tags.
 -   Tag is accessible by an integrated client.

+### Token

+-   Token is a generated string that shows user information and authenticate status
+-   For token structure, see [Token Structure](./document/token-structure.md)